 Jumpshot’s Cyber 5 Forecast: What To Expect from Black Friday & Cyber Monday 2019

 The holiday season is one of the most interesting and lucrative times of the year for retailers, which is why we analyzed historical digital transactions from Jumpshot’s data to forecast this year’s trends in holiday shopping.
-Unless otherwise noted, data in this post are based on our analysis of more than one billion digital transactions in the U.S. over the past two years on 38 major retail sites.

 A Brief History of Black Friday and Cyber Monday